Zealous guy: Author takes a fan’s-eye view of The Wildhearts in new book Zealot In Wonderland

 The first time I met Gary Davidson, at a Silver Ginger 5 gig in December 2000, he was a pain in the arse.
 All these years later, this sorry tale (“whoops and sorry,” in fact) is recounted in Gary’s first book, Zealot In Wonderland.

-This 350-page confessional, written over 10 years, details the ups, downs and inside-outs of his Wildhearts fandom – from his discovery of the band in 1992, to frontman Ginger’s game-changing PledgeMusic campaign of 2011.
+This 350-page confessional, written over 10 years, details the ups, downs and inside-outs of his Wildhearts fandom - from his discovery of the band in 1992, to frontman Ginger’s game-changing PledgeMusic campaign, which kicked off in 2011.

 As the band’s story unfolds across two decades, so does Gary’s.
 While depression chases him, music shapes him.
 And as the book itself starts to become part of the story, the drive to gain Ginger’s acknowledgement starts to consume its author.